RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### DOS / PC

-For this platform there are two basic approaches to how the setup could be done, either to present each game as a single entry inside ES-DE, or to retain each game's directory structure.
-The first alternative is more user-friendly, tidy and requires less setup but has some small adverse side effect as described below.
+For this platform there are two basic approaches for how the setup could be done; either to present each game as a single entry inside ES-DE, or to retain each game's directory structure.
+The first alternative is more user-friendly, tidy and requires less setup but has some small adverse side effects, as described below.

-To present the games as single entries there are two options, the first is to compress each game directory into a ZIP file with either the .zip or .dosz file extension.
-But be aware that only the DOSBox-Pure RetroArch core currently supports this setup.
+If you prefer to present the games as single entries then there are two options.
+The first is to compress each game directory into a ZIP file with either the .zip or .dosz file extension, but be aware that only the DOSBox-Pure RetroArch core currently supports this setup.
 On game launch a menu will be displayed by DOSBox-Pure, asking which file inside the archive you would like to execute.
-This makes it possible to for example select the actual game file, or a setup utility like SETUP.EXE or INSTALL.EXE.
+This makes it possible to select the actual game file, or for example a setup utility like SETUP.EXE or INSTALL.EXE.

 Here's an example of a .zip archive setup for use with DOSBox-Pure:
 ```